 Read the first post in my series about paying off your debt, then come back and read this, our second post in the series.

-Now that you know everything about your debt, including how much you owe to in total, it is time to take the next step in your debt pay off journey.
+Now that you know everything about your debt, including how much you owe in total, it is time to take the next step in your debt pay off journey.

 You Need A New Mindset

 There is only one way that people get into consumer debt.
 You spent more money than you earned.
 Plain and simple.

-You’ve set your financial life on fire by going into consumer debt and the only way out is to slowly put the fire out by suffocating it completely through paying off your consumer debt permanently.
+You’ve set your financial life on fire by going into consumer debt.
+The only way out is to slowly put the fire out by suffocating it completely through paying off your consumer debt permanently.

 My wife and I know exactly how you feel.
 When we were staring at minimum payments over over $700 per month for over $80,000 of student loan debt we thought it’d take decades to get out of her debt.

 Luckily, we saw the light and followed the exact path I’m explaining now.
-In just a couple of months, we will have paid off all $80,000+ of my wife’s student loan debt within three short years.
+We ended up paying off all $80,000+ of my wife’s student loan debt within just three short years.

 Quit Using Consumer Debt Forever Starting Now

 You can no longer use the tools that enabled you to get yourself into the situation you’re in now.
 Are you ready to make that commitment?
 When you are, continue reading.

 You can no longer use credit cards.
 You can’t take out payday loans anymore.
 No more borrowing money from friends, family or co-workers.
 No borrowing money from anyone.
-No more doing into debt for consumer purchases.
+No more going into debt for consumer purchases.